 Julia’s conclusion was understandable, though tragic, because I believe the human body is beautifully built for running.
 Running is truly one of the most natural things we can do.

-Which begs the question: Why are so many runners like Julia injured so frequently?
+Which begs the question: Why are so many like Julia get running injuries that keep coming back?

 By “injured” I mean any kind of pain, big or small, that’s making running uncomfortable, difficult or downright impossible.
 The conventional course of action involves using direct treatments (such as R.I.C.E., physical therapy, medical treatments, etc) to address each injury as it occurs.